 I must confess I’ve had an addiction to diet cola for much of my adult life.
 I have my favorites, but don’t discriminate if it is bubbly and has caffeine.

 As a child, my siblings and I were treated with cola on the weekends only.
 Having been in a large family, that meant one or two glasses of cola per week.
 I remember competing with my siblings for the last sugary drops in the bottles (in the days of bottle refunds), that turned syrupy as they sat in those six pack bottle holders in the kitchen.

 Family gatherings always included iced down cans of assorted BigK cola.
 Sipping lemon-lime while tossing jarts and horseshoes was a summer holiday pastime.

 My cola crush abated a little with a move to the Chicago suburbs, where the cola with the blue swish was popular.
-Eventually we moved to another house within walking distance to the middle school, and a convenience store where adolescents like me with babysitting or newspaper delivery route pocket money could indulge in sweet treats.
+I’m sorry, I can’t even bring myself to let the brand name pass my lips!
+Eventually we moved to another house within walking distance to the middle school and a convenience store, where adolescents like me with babysitting or newspaper delivery route pocket money could indulge in sweet treats.
 Dolly Madison cupcakes or cherry fruit pies were the perfect compliment to grape Fanta in those days.

 Another move, this time south to Atlanta.
 I found a new love in NuGrape, which tasted even better when consumed with crunchy Cheetos during breaks from marching band practice.
 It was hot, it was summer and we were marching around in the paved high school parking lot.
 I needed sugar and something to look forward to while sweating to “Old Man River!”